 - File uploading and exporting.

-- Diverse filtering system to easily look up previous documentation with filters by date, document type, company, etc.
+- A diverse filtering system to easily look up previous documentation with the help of filters by date, document type, company, etc.

 - Tabs & folders for an easier search.
 You can create tabs for each company separately, for example.

 - Creating new documents or reports & others.

 Another important thing to take into account is making sure that each client’s documentation is generated according to regulations and standards.
 Furthermore, if you work with multiple companies, it’s likely that you create different types of reports and forms for different enterprise types.

 For instance, when paying VAT, the report needs to be created in accordance with the given requirements.
 Therefore, you can make all templates customizable so if there are any requirement updates, you’ll be able to adjust to them.